-We require that all students enrolled in six or more credit hours during the fall and spring terms or four or more credit hours during the summer term to have health insurance.
+Any student enrolled in six or more credit hours during the fall and spring terms or four or more credit hours during the summer term and, is enrolled in in-person/on-campus classes, is required to have health insurance.

-Fall 2020 Update: With the fall term being offered remotely, we understand that securing health insurance may not be possible.
-However, for your personal health and well-being, we strongly encourage you to have insurance coverage.
+We understand that securing health insurance may be a challenge for some students pursuing their degree solely online, however, for your personal health and well-being, we strongly encourage you to have insurance coverage.

 Health Insurance Resources and Information